Justaus3r/Anfu/README.md

 ## Usage:
 #### Windows:
-Just either download the installer,install and use it or download the portable version for using it without installation.
+Just either download the installer,install and use it or download the portable version,extract it and exectute ```start_anfu.exe```for using it without installation.

 #### Linux:
 - Download the zip and extract it